elaverdiere1/100_days_code/README.md

 Day 28 Created a program to generate and save passwords to a text file so they can be managed while creating complex and secure passwords

+Day 29 Created a program to run flash cards using data from a csv, the program saves which cards you got wrong for further study

 I have written the code but all projects and code ideas for each day are from the Udemy course https://www.udemy.com/course/100-days-of-code/